How We Evaluate

 • Breaking complex problems into manageable parts

-• Considering edge cases and potential issues
+• Considering edge cases and constraints

 • Developing and refining solutions systematically